tmpfs/prism/README.md

 ### Component State

-For most use cases when you are triggering state changes from a property `mapPropsToStyle` and `css.pseudo()` will do the job just fine.
+For most use cases when you are triggering state changes from a property `mapPropsToStyle` and `css.pseudo()` will do the job just fine (see [pseudo state](#pseudo-state)).
 However there are times when you need finer control over style invalidation as the component state changes.

 To enable state invalidation you need to specify the `withState` configuration option and enable `supportsState` in your component: